EleonoreMizo/fmtconv/README.md

 It does:
 * Resizing.
 * Bitdepth conversion with dithering.
-* Colorspace conversion (matrix and transfer characteristics).
+* Colorspace conversion (matrix, transfer characteristics and chromatic adaptation).

 It supports:
 * Pixel data types: 8-–12-, 14- and 16-bit integer, 32-bit float.